Olga Rypakova: Major championship gold

 A quick succession of major competitions defined her 2007 season.
 She began by scoring two golds in the horizontal jumps at the 2007 Asian Athletics Championships in July, which included a championship record and national record of 14.69 m in the triple jump.
 In August at the 2007 Summer Universiade, she brought her country its first ever athletics gold medal at the competition with a personal best of 6.85 m in the long jump.

 Three weeks later, she took part in her first ever World Championships in Athletics: she opted to contest the triple jump and she finished fourth in the qualifying.
 However, she could not match that performance in the final round and finished in eleventh overall.
 She intended to close the year with an appearance at the 2007 Asian Indoor Games but she withdrew from the competition.

 Her 2008 season began with further indoor success: she won her second gold and set her second championship record at the 2008 Asian Indoor Athletics Championships, this time in the triple jump with a mark of 14.23 m.
 The 2008 IAAF World Indoor Championships followed shortly and she came close to the podium in the triple jump competition but while her jump of 14.58 m was enough to set an indoor Asian record, it was not enough to push Marija Šestak out of the bronze medal position.
 Similar bitter-sweet results awaited her at the 2008 Summer Olympics, her first time representing Kazakhstan at the Summer Olympics.
 She entered both the horizontal jump competitions and recorded a new Asian record of 15.11 m in the Olympic triple jump contest.
 In spite of this, she remained some ten centimetres behind the bronze medallist Hrysopiyi Devetzi of Greece.
 Her Olympics came to a close after a modest set of jumps in the qualifiers of the long jump competition left her out of the final.

-She took part in her second outdoor world championships the following year, but she could not match her previous form at finished in tenth place overall in the 2009 women's triple jump competition with a best mark of 13.91 m.
+She took part in her second outdoor world championships the following year, but she could not match her previous form and finished in tenth place overall in the 2009 women's triple jump competition with a best mark of 13.91 m.
 Despite this lacklustre performance on the world stage, she remained dominant in continental competition and won both the long jump and triple jump gold medals at the 2009 Asian Indoor Games (setting two Games records and helping Kazakhstan top the athletics medal table in the process).
 Competing at her final championships of that year, she retained her triple jump title at the 2009 Asian Athletics Championships, beating Xu Tingting and Irina Litvinenko with a jump of 14.53 m.

 8 November 2012 Kazakhstan London Olympic champion Olga Rypakova got the Olympic Council of Asia award as the best Asian athlete, along with Zulfiya Chinshanlo and Ilya Ilyin.